esaezgil/pythonBestPractices/best_practices_slides/source/index.rst

 tox
 ---

-* Clean environment for running unit tests:
+* Clean environment for running unit tests
 * Create virtual environment, using pip to install dependencies
 * Use setup.py to install package inside virtualenv
+* Run tests
 * Automate and standardize how tests are run in Python for each environment

 .. sourcecode:: yaml